ewallace/protocols/Sucrose_Gradient_Protocol.md

 ## Cleanup ##

-1. Check **all** equipment for potential sucrose gradient spills and clean thoroughly with damp cloth and dilute ethanol; this is a very sticky spill.
+18. Check **all** equipment for potential sucrose gradient spills and clean thoroughly with damp cloth and dilute ethanol; this is a very sticky spill.
 In particular, clean the plunger and flush the tubing with water.

-2. Run a dummy gradient with 50% Ethanol in the tube to disinfect and flush tubing (DRAIN on fraction collector, from FRAC screen on gradient station lower plunger at about 0.5 mm/s).
+19. Flush tubing with a full tube of 50% Ethanol to disinfect (DRAIN on fraction collector, from FRAC screen on gradient station lower plunger at about 0.5 mm/s).

-3. Store rotor and buckets in cold room, on rotor holding platform.
+20. Store rotor and buckets in cold room, on rotor holding platform.